-Overview of the ev valuation of C. pa arasitica for plan ts in pots up to 15 years old Rating of the likelihood of pest freedom Extremely frequently pest free (based on the Median).
-Percentile of the distribution 5% 5% 25% Median 75% 95% Proportion of pest-free plants 9,820 out of 10,000 plants 9,896 out of 10,000 plants 9,943 out of 10,000 plants 9,976 out of 10,000 plants 9,996 out of 10,000 plants Percentile of the distribution 5% 25% Median 75% 95% Proportion of infected plants 4 out of 10,000 plants 24 out of 10,000 plants 57 out of 10,000 plants 104 out of 10,000 plants 180 out of 10,000 plants Summary of the information used for the evaluation Possibility that the pest could become associated with the commodity Cryphonectria parasitica is present in the UK, although not widely distributed, while its main host, i.e. Castanea spp., has scattered distribution in the UK.
-Quercus petraea is reported as a host of the pathogen and infection courts (e.g. pruning wounds, accidenta breaking of twigs before export) are expected to be present.
-The main hosts can be present either inside or in the surroundings of the nurseries.
-Altogether, this suggests the the association with the commodity may be possible.

-Measures taken against the pest and their efficacy General measures taken by the nurseries are effective against the pathogen.
-These measures include (a) the use of certified plant material; (b) inspections, surveillance, monitoring, sampling and laboratory testing; (c) hygiene measures with particular reference to the disinfection of tools and (d) application of pest control products.
-Interception records In the EUROPHYT/TRACES-NT database there are no records of notification of Quercus plants for planting neither from the UK nor from other countries due to the presence of C. parasitica between the years 1995 and December 2022 (EUROPHYT, online; TRACES-NT, online).
-Shortcomings of current measures/procedures None observed.
-Main uncertainties The level of susceptibility of Q. petraea to the pathogen.
-Whether symptoms may be promptly detected.
-The presence/abundance of the pathogen in the area where the nurseries are located.
-Effect of fungicide treatments against the pathogen.
-Whether disinfection of tools is performed using products active against the pathogen.
-Whether and to which extent plants transplanted to the pots before export have undergone a cleaning of roots.
+Overview of the ev aluation of C. pa rasitica for plan ts in pots up to 15 years old Rating of the likelihood of pest freedom Extremely frequently pest free (based on the Median).
+Percentile of the distribution 5% 25% Median 75% 95% Proportion of pest-free plants 9,820 out of 10,000 plants 9,896 out of 10,000 plants 9,943 out of 10,000 plants 9,976 out of 10,000 plants 9,996 out of 10,000 plants Percentile of the distribution 5% 25% Median 75% 95% Proportion of infected plants 4 out of 10,000 plants 24 out of 10,000 plants 57 out of 10,000 plants 104 out of 10,000 plants 180 out of 10,000 plants Summary of the information used for the evaluation plantsplantsplantsplantsplantsPossibility that the pest could become associated with the commodityCryphonectria parasitica is present in the UK, although not widely distributed, while itsmain host, i.e. Castanea spp., has scattered distribution in the UK.
+Quercus robur isreported as a host of the pathogen and infection courts (e.g. pruning wounds, accidentalbreaking of twigs before export) are expected to be present.
+The main hosts can bepresent either inside or in the surroundings of the nurseries.
+Altogether, this suggests thatthe association with the commodity may be possible.Measures taken against the pest and their efficacyGeneral measures taken by the nurseries are effective against the pathogen.
+Thesemeasures include (a) the use of certified plant material; (b) inspections, surveillance,monitoring, sampling and laboratory testing; (c) hygiene measures with particularreference to the disinfection of tools and (d) application of pest control products.Interception recordsIn the EUROPHYT/TRACES-NT database there are no records of notification of Quercusplants for planting neither from the UK nor from other countries due to the presence ofC. parasitica between the years 1995 and December 2022 (EUROPHYT, online; TRACES-NT, online).
+Shortcomings of None observed. of current measu ires/procedures Whether symp The presence/ Effect of fungi Whether disinf Whether and the symp isceptibility of Q. r itoms may be pror abundance of the p cide treatments ac ection of tools is p pathogen in the are gainst the pathoge erformed using pro ea where the nurse t the pathogen.